Viktoria and Michalina with Austrian Doctors in Bangladesh

 We provide medical care for those who no one else can help.
 In addition to general health checks, eye and dental check-ups are also offered in these camps.

-At the end of the 1980s, the Prado brother had the dream of creating a slum school for the poorest children in the poor sister city of Kolkata, Howrah.
+At the end of the 1980s, the Prado brother had the dream of creating a school for the poorest children in the poor sister city of Kolkata, Howrah.
 Demand is still very high and more than 500 pupils attend the school.

 A short description of the service and how the visitor will benefit from it.